Initiation Program (IP) Information

 When does the season start?
 When does it end?

-Elks IP Hockey will start in October and will run through to the end of March.
+The Elks Initiation Program (IP) Hockey will start in October and will run through to the end of March.

 When will the kids be on the ice?